keith-dev/openbsd/src/distrib/sparc/install.md

 {
 	if [ "$MODE" = "install" ]; then
 		echo ""
-		echo "Welcome to the NetBSD/sparc ${VERSION} installation program." cat << \__welcome_banner_1
+		echo "Welcome to the OpenBSD/sparc ${VERSION} installation program." cat << \__welcome_banner_1

-This program is designed to help you put NetBSD on your disk, in a simple and rational way.
+This program is designed to help you put OpenBSD on your disk, in a simple and rational way.
 You'll be asked several questions, and it would probably be useful to have your disk's hardware manual, the installation notes, and a calculator handy.